findingorder/fo-sticky-note/README.md

 - *id*&nbsp;&nbsp;&nbsp;Required; every *\<fo-sticky-note\>* instance must have a unique *id* value
 - *note*&nbsp;&nbsp;&nbsp;The initial contents of the note
 - *noteTitle*&nbsp;&nbsp;&nbsp;The note's title; this text appears in the shaded bar at the top of the note
+- *resizeTrigger*&nbsp;&nbsp;&nbsp;Used to trigger a resize by assigning a different value, such as a guid
+- *useParentResizeListener*&nbsp;&nbsp;&nbsp;Set to true (default) to cause fo-sticky-note to listen for and respond to a resize of its parent element; disable by setting to false

 Values for the following attributes are expressed using **CSS** syntax: